The 4 stages to passing kidney stones

 Once you feel the kidney stone lodge itself in the opening to your urethra, you have to PUSH.
 And, push hard.
 Keep pushing until you hear the stone plink on the bowl of your toilet or thwack into your plastic strainer.

-If you would like to learn more about the four things that you can do to make this process a ton easier, please watch or read our post on the 4 Keys to Passing Kidney Stones Naturally.
+If you would like to learn more about the four things that you can do to make this process a ton easier, please read our free guide on the “4 simple steps to pass your kidney stone“.
 This content will help you prepare yourself for success and skip a lot of the agony that is associated with passing a kidney stone.